quixio/quix-streams/docs/read.md

 ## Reading streams

 === "Python"
     Once you have the `InputTopic` instance you can start reading streams.
-For each stream received to the specified topic, `InputTopic` will execute the event `on_stream_received`.
-You can attach a callback to this event to execute code that reacts when you receive a new Stream.
+For each stream received to the specified topic, `InputTopic` will execute the callback `on_stream_received`.
+This callback will be invoked every time you receive a new Stream.
 For example, the following code prints the StreamId for each `newStream` received on that Topic:

     ``` python
-    def read_stream(new_stream: StreamReader):
+    def read_stream(input_topic: InputTopic, new_stream: StreamReader):
         print("New stream read:" + new_stream.stream_id)

-    input_topic.on_stream_received += read_stream
+    input_topic.on_stream_received = read_stream
     input_topic.start_reading()
     ```